Upgrade MySQL in production and staging (Carrenza only)

 Before upgrading the master, stop the slow query logs on the slave machines.
 Note: only do this on staging – slow query logs are not enabled in production.

 Stopping the slow query logs can be done with the following Fabric command (or a similar one replacing the classes for Whitehall):

 The upgrade task can then be run on the master.
 Stopping the slow query log should allow replication to continue - if alerts occur about replication not running, then run the following Fabric task:

 fab $environment class:mysql_backup class:mysql_slave mysql.fix_replication_from_slow_query_log_after_upgrade

 Once the master has safely upgraded and replication is running, then turn the slow query log back on.
-Only do this on staging - slow query logs are not enabled in production:
+Note: only do this on staging - slow query logs are not enabled in production:

 fab $environment class:mysql_backup class:mysql_slave mysql.start_slow_query_log